 - High availability of substitutes (strong force)

-Harley-Davidson competes with a considerably large number of firms, including small ones in local markets.
-Also, the company faces effective substitutes, such as private cars and public transportation.
-The moderate variety of firms leads to considerable competition, as customers value product features and uniqueness.
-Based on the external factors in this part of the Five Forces Analysis, Harley-Davidson must maintain competitiveness, especially in terms of product quality, to protect its business from other firms.
+Harley-Davidson competes with a considerably large number of local and multinational firms, like Yamaha, Ducati, BMW, and Honda.
+Also, Harley-Davidson faces effective substitutes, such as private cars and public transportation.
+The moderate variety of competitors contributes to the force of competition because many customers value product features and uniqueness.
+Based on the external factors in this part of the Five Forces analysis, the motorcycle company must maintain competitiveness, especially in terms of product quality, to protect its business from other firms.
+The competencies noted in the SWOT analysis of Harley-Davidson address this need for competitiveness.
+Also, this Five Forces analysis shows that the motorcycle business needs to implement an effective marketing approach to gain and retain more customers.
+This need relating to the marketing strategy is addressed through improvements in Harley-Davidson’s marketing mix (4P).

 Bargaining Power of Harley-Davidson’s Customers/Buyers (Strong Force)

 Customers are a factor in Harley-Davidson’s business performance.
-This part of the Five Forces Analysis outlines the external factors that enable consumers or buyers in influencing the motorcycle industry environment.
+This part of the Five Forces analysis outlines the external factors that enable consumers or buyers to influence the motorcycle industry.
 The following external factors contribute to the strong bargaining power of Harley-Davidson’s customers:

 - High substitute availability (strong force)

 Easy access to substitutes imposes a strong force against Harley-Davidson.
-In relation, the external factor of moderate switching costs enable customers to move away from Harley-Davidson and use substitutes and other products instead.
-Also, companies in the motorcycle industry and the automotive industry now provide high quality information to customers to empower them in making better purchase decisions.
-In this part of the Five Forces Analysis, it is shown that customers are a major force in Harley-Davidson’s industry environment.
+Also, the external factor of moderate switching costs enables customers to move away from Harley-Davidson and use substitutes and other products instead.
+Moreover, companies in the motorcycle industry provide high-quality information to customers to empower them to make better purchasing decisions.
+In this part of the Five Forces analysis, it is shown that customers are a major force in Harley-Davidson’s industry environment.
+However, societal factors affect this force.
+The market and industry trends noted in the PESTEL/PESTLE analysis of Harley-Davidson influence customer perception and decisions.
+Thus, this part of the Five Forces analysis highlights the importance of aligning strategies to the factors that empower motorcycle buyers.

 Bargaining Power of Harley-Davidson’s Suppliers (Weak Force)

 Suppliers affect Harley-Davidson in terms of the sufficiency of materials used for its business.
-This part of the Five Forces Analysis tackles how suppliers influence the motorcycle industry environment.
+This part of the Five Forces analysis tackles how suppliers influence the motorcycle industry.
 In Harley-Davidson’s case, the following external factors create the weak bargaining power of suppliers:

 - High supply stability (weak force)

 Harley-Davidson’s suppliers are weak because they have minimal forward integration.
-This means that the suppliers have low control on the distribution and sale of their products to companies like Harley-Davidson.
+This means that the suppliers have low control over the distribution and sale of their products to companies, like Harley-Davidson.
 Also, because of the high stability of supply, individual suppliers have low leverage in imposing their demands on Harley-Davidson.
-Only the moderate size of some suppliers enables them to have moderate effect on the company.
-Based on the external factors in this part of the Five Forces Analysis, Harley-Davidson can safely attribute low priority to the bargaining power of suppliers.
+Only the moderate size of some suppliers enables them to have a moderate effect on the company.
+Based on the external factors in this part of the Five Forces analysis, Harley-Davidson can safely attribute low priority to the bargaining power of suppliers.
+Nonetheless, suppliers’ needs influence corporate citizenship and related strategic objectives.
+Thus, the supplier-related factors in this part of the Five Forces analysis are considerations in Harley-Davidson’s CSR and ESG strategy and stakeholder management programs.

 Threat of Substitutes or Substitution against Harley-Davidson (Moderate Force)

-Harley-Davidson’s business performance partly depends on the effects of substitutes on customers’ behaviors.
-This part of the Five Forces Analysis indicates how substitute products influence the motorcycle industry environment.
+Harley-Davidson’s business performance partly depends on the effects of substitutes on customers’ behaviors and related sales.
+This part of the Five Forces analysis indicates how substitute products influence the motorcycle industry environment.
 The following external factors lead to the moderate threat of substitution against Harley-Davidson:

 - Moderate substitute variety (moderate force)